IgnacioMB/csvcli/README.md

   csvcli -f "/Users/ignacio/Downloads/csv_with_commas.csv" head -n 100 | less -S
   ```

-- columns: displays the column names and data types of the file
+- `columns`: displays the column names and data types of the file

   ```
   csvcli -f "/Users/ignacio/Downloads/csv_with_commas.csv" columns | less -S
   ```

-- describe: displays a table with summary statistics of the numerical columns
+- `describe`: displays a table with summary statistics of the numerical columns

   ```
   csvcli -f "/Users/ignacio/Downloads/csv_with_commas.csv" describe | less -S
   ```
-- null-counts: displays the counts of null values per column
+- `null-counts`: displays the counts of null values per column

   ```
   csvcli -f "/Users/ignacio/Downloads/csv_with_commas.csv" null-counts | less -S
   ```

-- value-counts: displays the unique values in a column with their respective counts.
+- `value-counts`: displays the unique values in a column with their respective counts.
 You must indicate a column using the `-c` option

   Options:
   - `-c, --column` TEXT  Name of column to count the unique values for